learning-memory-and-decision-lab/pHDPi_model/README.md

 # pHDP
-Repository for "A normative account of human temporal structure learning" (2026)
+Repository for "A normative account of human temporal structure learning."
+(2026)